Automattic/wp-calypso/apps/editing-toolkit/editing-toolkit-plugin/readme.txt

 == Changelog ==

 = 2.7 =
-* Update post blocks from Newspack to v1.13, fixing bugs related to grid mode.
+* Update post blocks from Newspack to v1.13.1, fixing bugs related to grid mode and adding alignment options to post carousel.
 * Add new coming soon page patterns.

 = 2.6.1 =